Optimising Event-Driven Spiking Neural Network with Regularisation and Cutoff

 \section{Introduction}

-SNNs have recently attracted significant research and industrial interests thanks to its energy efficiency and low latency \cite{challenges:2018}, and there are neuromorphic chips such as Loihi \cite{Loihi:2018} and TrueNorth \cite{TrueNorth:2015} on which SNNs can be deployed.
-Mechanistically, SNNs mimic biological neurons, and the neurons process and forward spikes independently.
-With such an asynchronous working mechanism, only a (small) subset of neurons will be activated during inference.
-That is, energy efficiency is inherent to SNNs.
+Spiking neural network (SNN) has recently attracted significant research and industrial interest thanks to its energy efficiency and low latency, and there are neuromorphic chips such as Loihi \cite{davies2018loihi} and TrueNorth \cite{akopyan2015truenorth} on which SNN can be deployed.
+Mechanistically, SNN mimics biological neurons, which process and forward spikes independently.
+With such an asynchronous working mechanism, only a small subset of neurons will be activated during inference.
+In essence, SNN is inherently efficient in terms of computation.

-The asynchronous mechanism also suggests that event-based input may make a better use of SNNs.
-Actually, neuromorphic sensors such as Dynamic Vision Sensor \cite{DVS:2008,DVS:2010,DVS:2020} and Dynamic Audio Sensor (DAS) \cite{DAS:2018} have been developed to generate binary ``events'', which are ideal inputs to SNN.
-For example, unlike conventional frame-based cameras which measure the ``absolute'' brightness at a constant rate, DVS cameras are bio-inspired sensors that \emph{asynchronously} measure per-pixel brightness changes (called ``events''), and output a stream of events that encode the time, location and sign of the brightness changes \cite{DVS:2020}.
-DVS reveals the sparsity and asychronicity in recognition systems for computational efficiency \cite{amir2017low, messikommer2020event, kim2021n}.
-To deal with event-based input, we propose to consider anytime optimal inference SNNs, or AOI-SNNs, which allow the termination at any time during the inference on a spike train (i.e., an input) and return the best possible inference result.
-Such SNNs enable the cutoff during the inference without (significantly) compromising the performance, and thus can achieve the best in terms of accuracy and latency.
+The asynchronous mechanism indicates that SNN could be more effective when used with event-based input.
+Neuromorphic sensors such as dynamic vision sensor (DVS) \cite{DVS:2008,DVS:2010,DVS:2020} and dynamic audio sensor (DAS) \cite{DAS:2018} have been developed to generate binary ``events'', which are ideal inputs to SNN.
+For instance, unlike conventional frame-based cameras, which measure the ``absolute'' brightness at a constant rate, DVS cameras are bio-inspired sensors that \emph{asynchronously} measure per-pixel brightness changes, and output a stream of events that encode the time, location, and sign of the brightness changes \cite{DVS:2020}.
+DVS adapts dynamically to the scene's activity, with fewer events in static scenes and a higher volume when significant changes occur.
+Consequently, the energy and bandwidth consumption scale efficiently based on actual demand \cite{amir2017low,kim2021n}, and leads to SNN operates at sparse manner \cite{messikommer2020event}.
+However, an additional encoding step, such as rate-based coding \cite{rueckauer2017conversion} and Poisson coding \cite{sengupta2019going}, is necessary for frame-based input before forward propagation in SNN.
+Irrespective of the input type---event-based or frame-based--- SNN can deliver sequential predictions at their outputs, showcasing that they can predict at any timestep.
+To harness these features, we explore cutoff optimal SNN, which allows the termination at any time during the inference on a spike train (i.e., an input) and returns the best possible inference result.